Leechpool Primary School | Our Curriculum

 At Leechpool Primary School the curriculum is designed to:

-The Children’s learning is underpinned by basic skills knowledge and understanding of concepts and values and is supported by the school rule ‘Respect’ (chosen by the children) and our 6Rs: Relationships, Resilience, Resourcefulness, Risk Taking, Reflectiveness and Responsibility.
+The children’s learning is underpinned by basic skills knowledge and understanding of concepts and values and is supported by the school rule ‘Respect’ (chosen by the children) and our 6Rs: Relationships, Resilience, Resourcefulness, Risk Taking, Reflectiveness and Responsibility.
 We are constantly enhancing the children’s education with experiences that enable them to be happy and seek out and investigate new challenges.
 Our children have a constant interaction with the wider world, with regular visitors coming into school and journeys out into the local and wider environment.
 Music and the arts are central to our children’s well-being and development and play a large part in the life of the school.
+This is reflected in our central music room and our vibrant bright learning environment.

 We celebrate traditions and festivals in a local national and international context whether they be religious, cultural or sporting.
 We take up every opportunity to give our children experiences outside school and this adds to the rich learning the children develop.